 This could be interesting, too:

-New York Fed writes Just Released: A Closer Look at Recent Tightening in Consumer Credit
+New York Fed writes Just Released: Shifts in Credit Market Participation over Two Decades

 The United States imposed new import tariffs on about $283 billion of U.S. imports in 2018, with rates ranging between 10 percent and 50 percent.
 In this post, we estimate the effect of these tariffs on the prices paid by U.S. producers and consumers.
 We find that the higher import tariffs had immediate impacts on U.S. domestic prices.
 Our results suggest that the aggregate consumer price index (CPI) is 0.3 percent higher than it would have been without the tariffs.